-15. n combined divisions:

-15.1.
-For Veterans age divisions, in case two weight classes are combined, the contest weigh within the lower limit of the lower weight class and the upper limit of the class.

-16. Remote introduc e weigh-in: A remote weigh-in is allowed in "C" sanctioned events providing that ted in the Technical Documentation distributed to potential participants of the even such clause is nt.
+- 15.1.
+For Veterans age divisions, in case two weight classes are combined, the contestant must weigh within the lower limit of the lower weight class and the upper limit of the higher weight class. - 16.
+Remote Weigh-in: A remote weigh-in is allowed in "C" sanctioned events providing that such clause is introduced in the Technical Documentation distributed to potential participants of the event.

-D 26 670

-Page 26 of 79